cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 //the time it takes for the player to jump once. private _jumpTime: number = 0.1;

-//the time that the player's current jump action has taken, should be set to 0 each time the player jumps, when it‘s reaches the value of `_jumpTime`, the jump action is completed. private _curJumpTime: number = 0;
+//the time that the player's current jump action has taken, should be set to 0 each time the player jumps, when it reaches the value of `_jumpTime`, the jump action is completed. private _curJumpTime: number = 0;

-//the player's current vertical speed, used to calculate the Y value of position when jumping. private _curJumpSpeed: number = 0;
+// The player's current vertical speed, used to calculate the Y value of position when jumping. private _curJumpSpeed: number = 0;

-//the current position of player, used as the original position in the physics formula. private _curPos: Vec3 = new Vec3();
+// The current position of the player, used as the original position in the physics formula. private _curPos: Vec3 = new Vec3();

 //movement calculated by deltaTime. private _deltaPos: Vec3 = new Vec3(0, 0, 0);

-// store the final position of player, when the player's jumping action ends, it will be used directly to avoid cumulative errors. private _targetPos: Vec3 = new Vec3();
+// store the final position of the player, when the player's jumping action ends, it will be used directly to avoid cumulative errors. private _targetPos: Vec3 = new Vec3();
 ```